jaimeraynaud/scicomp_project/README.md

 ### Steps:

-1. **Navigate to the project Folder `scicomp_project`:**
+1. **Navigate to the project Folder `21-20-Algorithms-to-compute-an-orthonormal-basis-comparison-3`:**
    - **Option 1:** Open your terminal.
-Use the `cd` command to change directories until you are inside the `scicomp_project` folder of our project.
+Use the `cd` command to change directories until you are inside the `21-20-Algorithms-to-compute-an-orthonormal-basis-comparison-3` folder of our project.
-   - **Option 2:** Alternatively, navigate to the `scicomp_project` folder, then right-click in the folder and select the option to open a terminal or command prompt window directly in that location.
+   - **Option 2:** Alternatively, navigate to the `21-20-Algorithms-to-compute-an-orthonormal-basis-comparison-3` folder, then right-click in the folder and select the option to open a terminal or command prompt window directly in that location.

 2. **Run the Rust Code:**
-   - In the terminal window that is now open in the `scicomp_project` folder, type the following command and press Enter:
+   - In the terminal window that is now open in the `21-20-Algorithms-to-compute-an-orthonormal-basis-comparison-3` folder, type the following command and press Enter:
      ```shell
      cargo run
      ```